visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735/README.md

 This model of visual search was first developed and written by John E Hummel in 2018.
 The model was subsequently developed and written by Rachel F Heaton.
-# If this work is used in scientific research please cite:
+# If this work is used in scientific research, please cite:
 Heaton, R., Hummel, J., Lleras, A., & Buetti, S. (2020).
 A computational account of serial and parallel processing in visual search.
 Journal of Vision, 20(11), 844-844.

 # To run this code: